World Teacher’s Day

 World Teachers’ Day or International Teacher’s Day was inaugurated on the 5th October 1994 by the United Nations Education, Scientific, and Cultural Organisation (UNESCO) to commemorate the 1966 joint signing of the UNESCO/ILO (International Labour Organisation) recommendation concerning the status of Teachers.

-The theme for World Teachers’ Day 2019 was “Young Teachers: The future of the Profession.”
-It commemorates the 71st anniversary of the Universal Declaration of Human Rights (1948) and serves as a reminder that the right to education cannot be realized without trained and qualified teachers.
+The theme for World Teachers’ Day 2021 is “Teachers at the heart of education recovery”.
+It commemorates the anniversary of the Universal Declaration of Human Rights (1948) and serves as a reminder that the right to education cannot be realized without trained and qualified teachers.

 Teacher’s Day in India is celebrated on September 5th, to celebrate the birthday of Dr. Sarvepalli Radhakrishnan, who was a renowned Indian philosopher and statesman.
 While some celebrate teacher’s day on Guru Purnima which is traditionally observed as a day to venerate teachers.
 Where guru means an “expert at something”, and it actually means “teacher” in Sanskrit and Purnima means “Full Moon”.